afif25fradana/Orionis-auto-sort/README.md

 - **Flexible Configuration**: File categories and extensions can be easily customized by editing the `config.json` file.
 - **Handles Existing Files**: Sorts all existing files in the Downloads folder when the script is first run.
 - **Safe**: Ignores subdirectories and handles duplicate filenames by appending a number.
+- **Security Enhanced**: Improved path validation to prevent path traversal attacks and enhanced file operation safety.
 - **System Tray Integration**: Runs in the background with a system tray icon for easy access to status and controls.
-- **Orion Constellation Icon**: Features a custom Orion constellation icon in the system tray.
+- **Customizable Icon**: The application uses an `icon.png` file for the system tray icon.

 ## Requirements